telerik/ajax-docs/controls/htmlchart/chart-types/bar-chart.md

 ![htmlchart-barchart-simple-example](images/htmlchart-barchart-simple-example.png)

->note The y-axis is placed horizontally in this chart type, as this is where the item values must be positioned, whereas the x-axis that holds the items themselves is	vertical because this is where the base of the bars is.
+>tip The y-axis is placed horizontally in this chart type, as this is where the item values must be positioned, whereas the x-axis that holds the items themselves is	vertical because this is where the base of the bars is.

 You can customize the Bar chart in several ways: